Blackoutburst/QuakeCraft/README.md

 # QuakeTest
-Literally just a test plugin
+A test plugin where i re created quake

+For now only the gun is implemented